killjoy1221/xbl-mc-web-auth-test/README.md

 This is a test web application for authenticating with Mojang/Minecraft via Xbox Live and OAuth2.

+The login flow was mostly implemented using [wiki.vg](https://wiki.vg/Microsoft_Authentication_Scheme) as a guide.

 ## Prerequisites
 Before starting, you will first need to obtain an [OAuth 2.0](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow)